gamblevore/speedie/Documentation/Perry.md

 * Needs skinning and themes
 * Maybe we could animate the text or add explosions or animations into Perry.
 That would be cool.

+## Combining IDEs Is A Good Idea

+Sometimes, perry lacks a certain feature that you need or just prefer.
+For me, that will be the smooth-fonts and general-aesthetic, that Xcode has.
+Each person has their favourite IDE.

+You are encouraged to use Perry + another IDE.
+Ideally we wouldn't need this, but for now its a good idea.
+Because Speedie just uses normal plain text files, its quite easy to edit the files in another IDE.
+Speedie can be accessed via the command-line, via your IDE also, so it will report build errors in standard clang format, which many IDEs understand.
+You'll lose syntax coloring and autocomplete and a lot more, but its still handy.